Misaki-Ki/Vertex-Maid/README.md

 # Vertex Maid
- A Blender 2.8 Add-on for the maintenance of Vertex Groups
+ A Blender 2.8 Add-on for the maintenance of vertex groups